notanerd314/Coding-Buddy/README.md

 # How to install

+**I highly recommend using this program in Windows.
+Because I haven't tested it yet in Linux or MacOS.**

 To use this program, you must install [**Python 3**](https://www.python.org/downloads/) and **pygame**.
 To install **pygame**, open **Command Prompt** and type in:
 ```